Guide to IVF Embryo Grading

 Embryo success rates by morphology grading

 A 2018 study looking at 914 single IVF transfers (of genetically “normal” embryos) found that blastocyst quality does correlate with pregnancy outcomes.
-However, we don’t all have loads of “excellent” embryos to choose from, so it’s important to work with your doctor to understand your chances of success and best path forward.
+However, we don’t all have loads of “excellent” embryos to choose from, so it’s important to work with your doctor to understand your chances of success and the best path forward.

 IVF Success Rates by Embryo Morphology